mienaikoe/ziyu/Chapters/1-2-Chapter2.md

 "A jealous Maman never rests," she said out of nowhere.

-I jabbed my shovel into the clay and stopped myself from yelling something I would regret later. _That's enough for now_.
+I jabbed my shovel into the clay and stopped myself from yelling something I would regret later.

+_That's enough for now_.

 ---

-My sense of humility or perhaps a feeling of unimportance surfaced as I entered a house that I could never have called home on my own.
+There was a sense of humility or perhaps a feeling of unimportance as I re-entered the threshold of my home.
 I don't blame Tiggu for her perspective.
 She was born of the same caste my parents came from; taught to accept their roles in life as farmers or parents.
-If they tried to better themselves and ascend from their lot, they would be met with endless criticism from their family for burdening everyone with their risks.
+If they tried to do somethiinig else with their life, they would be met with endless criticism from their family for burdening everyone with their risks.
 I like to imagine that Tiggu tried to branch out once, but would never admit it to a lowly farming Maman who joined with a higher class and has no interest in raising children.

 I took my boots and trousers off so as not to make a mess, and left them outside next to the door where the clay from countless planting days had painted a spot on the mossy pathway.
 I took a seat at the table next to the window to sit near an aromatic plant I had been cultivating for its calming effects.
 In a sigh, I took in everything around me as if it were all some dream that I would one day abruptly wake from.